 The city offers the most extensive botanic garden and zoo, lots of sightseeing areas, restaurants, busy high streets, modern malls, engaging nightlife and many more.
 The university locates 12-minutes from the Kosice International Airport, making it convenient and accessible.
 The tuition fees for the medical course are EUR 10,000 per year, while the dental course is about EUR 11,000 per year.
 Another reason students choose to go to Slovakia is due to its very affordable living costs.

 They are offshore for-profit, private medical universities.
 They provide undergraduate medicine to students who must leave the country for postgraduate training and also typically to practice.
 This industry attracts many medical students who wish to return home to practice medicine.
 After graduation, international medical graduates can encounter challenges in obtaining residency placements and can face other barriers related to practice.

 Universities follow the American education system and students go on to do their residence in US hospitals.
 The five-year medicine program of universities in the Caribbean region is around $250,000+.
 This is not an EU degree, and once you return to the UK or Europe, you must sit the registration exam to register with the local medical council.
-Students usually decide to study medicine in Europe as it’s closer and more established, rather than moving to the Carribean.
+Students usually decide to study medicine abroad in Europe as it’s closer and more established, rather than moving to the Caribbean.

 Medical Universities in the Netherlands